consumerio/api.consumernotebook.com/index.rst

 ============================ ============================================================
 :ref:`api-v1-products`       Returns the most recent products added to Consumer Notebook.
 :ref:`api-v1-product`        Returns the detail on a specific product.
-GET /api/v1/products/schema/ Returns the structure of a Consumer Notebook product.
+:ref:`api-v1-schema`         Returns the structure of a Consumer Notebook product.
 ============================ ============================================================

 Lists